Realising sets of integers as mapping degree sets: Introduction

+{\bf Ideas of the proofs:} The ideas for the proofs of the above results can be outlined quickly: (i) The proof of Theorem \ref {non} is based on the idea of using countability; (ii) Both 3-manifolds $M$ and $N$ in Theorem \ref{main} (Theorem \ref{main1}) will be connected sums of certain circle bundles over surfaces with non-zero Euler classes, which in turn determine the mapping degree sets between those circle bundles (Lemma \ref{l:degreecircle}); (iii) Both manifolds $M$ and $N$ in Theorem \ref{productdegrees} (Theorem \ref{main3}) will be products of 3-manifolds which are of the forms stated in (ii).
+As we shall see in the course of the proofs, both the constructions and verifications in (ii) and (iii) are somewhat delicate, especially for Theorem \ref{productdegrees}.

+\begin{rem} Since in all of the constructions in this paper we will be using aspherical $3$-manifolds as building blocks, our manifolds will have non-trivial fundamental groups.
+Thus, a further natural refinement of Problem \ref{problem} and of its variations would be to consider similar realisability questions for simply connected manifolds. \end{rem}

-{\bf Acknowledgments.} C. Neofytidis would like to thank MPIM Bonn and the University of Geneva, where parts of this project were carried out during research stays in the summer of 2021.
-S.C.
+{\bf Acknowledgments.} When parts of this project were carried out in the summer of 2021, C. Neofytidis was visiting MPIM Bonn and the University of Geneva, S.C.
 Wang and Z.Z.
-Wang appreciated the academic atmosphere provided by IASM of Zhejiang University during their research stays in July of 2021.
+Wang were visiting IASM of Zhejiang University.
+We thank all these institutes.

-Conversations with Professors Yi Liu and Shengkui Ye, and especially some help of Professor Jianzhong Pan, were useful to provide a proof on a first draft of this paper that there are only countably many homotopy types of closed manifolds.
-Subsequently, Professors Jean-Fran\c cois Lafont and Shmuel Weinberger pointed out some references, including a paper M. Mather \cite{Ma} that proves the latter result.
-We would like to thank all of them.
-For the convenience of the reader, we give a proof of this fact in Appendix \ref{appendix}, which is somewhat different from that of Mather \cite{Ma}.
+Professors Yi Liu, Shengkui Ye, and especially Jianzhong Pan, helped us to provide a proof on a first draft of this paper that there are only countably many homotopy types of closed manifolds.
+Subsequently, Professors Jean-Fran\c cois Lafont and Shmuel Weinberger pointed out that this latter fact is a theorem of M. Mather \cite{Ma}.
+We thank all of them.